quarto-ext/fontawesome/README.md

 {{< fa brands bluetooth >}}
 ```

 This extension includes support for only free Font Awesome icons (there are roughly 2,000 free icons, while the complete set of Pro icons consists of more than 16,000).
 You can browse all of the available free icons here:

 <https://fontawesome.com/search?m=free>

+### HTML formats

-### Brands
+#### Brands

 Note that there is a `brands` prefix used within the `bluetooth` example above.
-If you choose an icon from the `brands` collection, you will need to add a `brands` collection specifier.
+If you choose an icon from the `brands` collection, you will need to add a `brands` collection specifier when using any HTML format.
 For example, if you search the free icons for "github" and then click on the `github` icon, you'll see this as the suggested HTML to embed the icon:

 ```html
 <i class="fa-brands fa-github"></i>